BNasmith/PTForsyth/PTFWorkofChrist.md

-tion, and to press attention, upon points con- cerning which it may very easily be said, " These are matters that do not concern my faith and my piety ; I can afford to let these things alone."
+tion, and to press attention, upon points con- cerning which it may very easily be said, " These are matters that do not concern my faith and my piety; I can afford to let these things alone."
-Perhaps A, B, and C can, and X, Y, and Z can ; but the Christian Church cannot afford to let these things alone.
-The Church carries the individual amid much failure of his faith ; there is a vicarious faith ; but what is to carry the Church if its faith fail?
+Perhaps A, B, and C can, and X, Y, and Z can; but the Christian Church cannot afford to let these things alone.
+The Church carries the individual amid much failure of his faith; there is a vicarious faith; but what is to carry the Church if its faith fail?
 Remove concern from these things, and the effect of